-- watch and discuss some of the videos above, perhaps with a group of role-holders
+- watch and discuss some of the videos and documents above, perhaps with a group of role-holders

 - join with neighbouring area meetings or other local meetings to consider questions together

-- ask us to help you think through how you could approach the topics
+- have a conversation to help you think through how you could approach the topics

 If your area meeting or trustees are thinking about a big organisational change please contact Jonathan Carmichael.
 Find out how he can help you.
 He can also share your ideas and experience with other meetings.

 The project will find and develop model documents.
 To avoid reinventing the wheel, area meeting trustees can adapt and adopt these.
 You can find the current model policies via the Area meeting trustees page.

 The project is also working with Britain Yearly Meeting staff and others to simplify the support offered to role-holders.
 This is linked with the new Support for Meetings Strategy being developed by Britain Yearly Meeting and Woodbrooke.